mayerrobert/jmurmel/murmel-langref.md

 Compiler issues:

-- define/ defun only work as top level forms, use as non-toplevel form will throw a "not-yet-implemented" error.
+- define/ defun only work as top level forms, use as non-toplevel form will throw a "not-yet-implemented" compiler error.
 - define-ing an already define-d symbol is not supported
-- setq is not supported
+- setq will throw a "not yet implemented" runtime error
 - let* dynamic is not supported
-- load is not supported
-- gensym only works inside macros

 ## Copyright